Updated July 6, 2019

 HOW TO GET THERE

-You can also arrange excursions like the ones for Mount Agung from Rp 650,000 per person.
-If you decide to go it alone, there are few buses from Ubud and bemos and buses from Denpasar airport arriving in Kintamani, about 7 kilometers west from the start of the trails.
+You can also arrange excursions like the ones for Mount Agung from Rp 650,000 per person (cheaper the more people there are in our group).
+If you decide to go by yourself, there are few buses from Ubud and bemos and buses from Denpasar airport arriving in Kintamani, about 7 kilometers west from the start of the trails.